EldoElobolobo/bohemia/guides/guide_full_census_map_navigation.md

 ![](img/mapsme/30:5554_004.png)

 - Sign in as user "bohemiamalaria@gmail.com" with password "bohemiaproject"
+- Click "Restore bookmarks" at the top of the screen
+- A list will show up called "Bookmarks".
+Click on it.
 - You will now have a list in your bookmarks named "Bohemia Agregados MOZ"

 **Method 2: retrieving files manually**